intellltech/grano-did/did-method-specification.md

 To mitigate that risk, it is recommended to store DIDs on a stable ledger with strong guarantees of continued existence.

 ## Privacy Considerations

+### Keeping personally-identifiable information (PII) off-chain
 Regardless of encryption, a DID Document should not include Personally Identifiable Information (PII).
+DID document should contain only did, public keys, and service endpoints.

+### Account Tracing
+It is expected that whenever a DID controller updates the DID controller with the `changeController` execute message, the new and the old controller account holder have interacted in some way.
+This reveals an additional relationship between two or more accounts and could be used in combination with other account relationships (for example, payment transactions) to identify an entity.

+### Disclosure
+All DID document and its historical data are stored in the blockchain.
+Users should understand that on-chain data is public and does not have limitations on its use or disclosure.

 ## References